Real Estate Home Inspection Negotiations

 - Old above ground swimming pool removal

 Most of these problems could be accomplished by a contractor or two for small amounts of money, except for the HVAC replacement.
 This is where you have to decide your strategy.
 Which will cost you less?
 Which things are you willing to do?

 If this is the case, offer to do all the other smaller repairs on the list.
 You can even explain that the old HVAC is a result of buying the older home you are selling and that the price reflects this.
 Make it understood that you are willing to do a lot, but there is only so much they can reasonably ask.

 The same is true for the actual repair costs.
 Make relatively low offers based on your estimates.
-You can always give a little to come nearer the middle, but you cannot go back down after you make an offer.
+You can always give a little to come nearer the middle, but you cannot go back down after making an offer.
 This is just like haggling for a car or even a piece of fruit at the farmer’s market.

-Over the years I have come to realize that many home owners get so comfortable with their environment they never stop to take a hard look around to see if they have any problems that are sure to crop up.
-Doing a once over of your property before putting it on the market can really make a difference!
+Over the years, I have realized that many homeowners get so comfortable with their environment they never stop to take a hard look around to see if they have any problems that are sure to crop up.
+Doing a once-over of your property before putting it on the market can really make a difference!

 Do Your Best And Trust Your Realtor

-Remember that navigating your way through the home inspection process is important.
+Remember that navigating your way through the home inspection process is essential.
 Don’t become stubborn and refuse to take care of issues that are sure to come up again with a different set of buyers.
 It is important to recognize problems that will be issues with anyone and deal with them.

-Thinking of selling your home?
+Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northboro, Northbridge, Shrewsbury, Southboro, Sutton, Wayland, Westboro, Whitinsville, Worcester, Upton and Uxbridge MA.How To Negotiate Issues After A Home Inspection by Bill Gassett
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.